GLOBAL MARKETS-Stock markets fall, U.S. dollar at multi-month low

 low against a basket of currencies, while U.S. bond yields

-struggled to pull out of recent troughs and the yen and euro
+struggled to pull out of their recent troughs and the yen and

 Investors continued to watch the ongoing unrest in Ukraine,